-Figure 1.7-2 General Pavement Treatments by Condition Range
+Figure 1.7.2 (b) General Pavement Treatments by Condition Range

-Pavement maintenance, repair, and major rehabilitation would be quite anticipatory if all pavements behaved as depicted in Figures 1.7-1 and 1.7-2, however pavement condition performance vary significantly based on several factors.
-Factors that contribute to a pavement section's condition and deterioration performance may include: functional design life, material type, material construction quality, climatic conditions, aircraft loading type and frequency, nonaircraft loading type and frequency, maintenance history, subgrade conditions, and other infrastructure in the vicinity.
+Pavement maintenance, repair, and major rehabilitation would be quite anticipatory if all pavements behaved as depicted in Figures 1.7.2 (a) and 1.7.2 (b), however pavement condition performance vary significantly based on several factors.
+Factors that contribute to a pavement section's condition and deterioration performance may include: functional design life, material type, material construction quality, climatic conditions, aircraft loading type and frequency, non-aircraft loading type and frequency, maintenance history, subgrade conditions, and other infrastructure in the vicinity.
 The list of factors is not all-inclusive of all factors that may contribute to a pavement's life cycle, it is intended to clarify that unique conditions certainly will affect a pavement's deterioration.